ahmed-BH/TimeTable-Gen/README.md

 # TimeTable-Gen

 TimeTable-Gen uses Genetic Algorithms to generate timetables for different classes given courses, lecturers, rooms...
-At this time, the program does not provide the best solution, still, it can produce a working timetable.
+The resulting timetable is the fittest one through many generations that satistfy fixed rules (other rules for the 'best' timetable will be added)

 ### Prerequisites